madisonvo/wordle-golang/README.md

 HOW TO RUN THE WORDLE GAME
-1) Make sure you have an IDE downloaded on your device (Preferably VSCode)
+1) Make sure you have an IDE downloaded on your device
 2) Make sure the latest version of Golang is downloaded on your device
     - https://go.dev/dl/ - Make sure to install based on your corresponding operating system
-3) Download the official Go extension on VSCode
+3) Download the official Go extension on your IDE (if applicable)
     - Search up "Go" in extensions and download the first one
 4) Navigate to your bash terminal
     - To ensure Go is installed, type in "go version", if the version pops up, you have successfully downloaded Go